LaurynasConv/cro-experiment-engine/README.md

 ## Asset optimization

 You can optimize assets by running `cro o path/to/assets`.
 This will:
 - Find any SVG files and create a minified version in a `min` directory next to the minified file.
+If you pass in `-i` option the SVG file will be updated "inline" (replaced)

   E.g. to minify `path/to/assets/icon-1.svg` & `path/to/assets/icon-2.svg` you would run `cro o path/to/assets` and it will create `path/to/assets/min/icon-1.svg` & `path/to/assets/min/icon-2.svg`.